About Italian Street Painting Marin

 - Italian Street Painting Marin produces an annual performance art event in downtown San Rafael, California.
 City streets become the canvas for our talented Madonnari (street painters) and visitors experience this captivating performance art with Mission San Rafael Arcangel as the backdrop.

 - Italian Street Painting Marin Special Events showcase master Madonnari at venues in and around the Bay Area.
 If you are interested in featuring a street painting performance at your next occasion please contact us.

 - Italian Street Painting Marin provides teen and professional workshops covering everything from the basics of street painting technique to the latest innovations in the art form.
 To offer a workshop for your organization or school, please contact us.

 - Italian Street Painting Marin grants funds to local arts programs.
-Meet our 2016 Grantees.
+Meet our 2017 Grantees.
+(PDF)

 Past Event Highlights

 This past June, our annual event was themed, Summer of Love: An Art and Music Experience as we celebrated the golden anniversary of the summer of 1967 and the profound impact the San Francisco Bay Area’s art and music scene made on the culture of the country.
 This year’s far-out event was brought to the streets of San Rafael and featured awe-inspiring artwork from over 100 of the world’s top Madonnari (street painters).

 The feeling of peace and love emanated throughout the event over the entire weekend was made even more powerful with the creation of, what may have been a record-setting 40-foot peace symbol created by Madonnari Ann Hefferman and Lisa Jones.
 The good-vibes continued to spread via Tracy Lee Stum and Terena Wong’s 3d “Rowan and Martin’s Laugh-In” themed piece.
 Many other artworks focusing on the era’s music, fashion and history provided a fun and nostalgic feeling to the event.